Neo42/demo/slides.md

 layout: section
 ---

-# Authentication
-## Same level as InfluxDB
+# Our Users and Their Goals

 <!--
-* sends your credentials in there
-* API talks directly to InfluxDB
-* Verify if you are really an valid user
--->
+Goals:
+* Querying data without writing any code
+* Visualizing data in a way that is easy to understand -->

 ---